Track mileage automatically

 As a self-employed individual, you can write off professional development and educational expenses that advance your sector knowledge on your tax return.

-Interest and bank charges related to business activities can be written off.
-Interest on loans taken out for business purposes or to fund the purchase of property is also deductible.
-But there are restrictions on the interest that you can write off when borrowing money to purchase a car or a zero-emission car, the amount of interest that you can write off for undeveloped land, and the interest you pay on any real estate mortgage.
+Note: There are restrictions on the interest you can write off when borrowing money to purchase a car or a zero-emission car, the amount of interest you can write off for undeveloped land, and the interest you pay on any real estate mortgage.

 Deductions for bad debts